AbigailAsibreAmoah/Text-to-Speech-Converter/frontend/README.md

-# Backend Infrastructure (Development)
+# Frontend Infrastructure (Development)

-This folder contains the initial development version of the Terraform infrastructure for the Text-to-Speech application.
+This folder contains the initial development version of the Terraform infrastructure for hosting the React frontend.

 ## Purpose

-This is the original backend infrastructure code used during development.
-The production-ready version is located in the `../end/` folder.
+This is the original frontend infrastructure code used during development.
+The production deployment now uses the backend infrastructure in the `../backend/` folder.

 ## Contents